GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 - `Admin1_Impact_Overview_Map` already loaded and styled in QGIS
 - `Exposed_Districts`

+Right-click on each of the layers and select `Duplicate this layer`.
+Move the copy to the group "Map_Cyclone_Impact_Overview".

 The layers should be arranged as shown in the figure below.

 ```{figure} /fig/MAD_Trigger_layer_order_overview_map.PNG